Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \begin{flushleft} \emph{a.
 Extracted from Fully-connected Layers} \end{flushleft}

-It is straightforward to select a fully-connected layer as a feature extractor \cite{sharif2014cnn}, \cite{gong2014multi}, \cite{babenko2014neural}, \cite{jun2019combination}.
-With PCA dimensionality reduction and normalization~\cite{sharif2014cnn}, images' similarity can be measured.
-Only the fully-connected layer may limit the overall retrieval accuracy, Jun \etal \cite{jun2019combination} concatenate features from multiple fully-connected layers, and Song \etal \cite{song2017deepSketch} indicate that making a direct connection between the first fully-connected layer and the last layer achieves coarse-to-fine improvements.
+It is straightforward to select a fully-connected layer as a global feature extractor \cite{sharif2014cnn},\cite{gong2014multi},\cite{babenko2014neural}.
+With PCA dimensionality reduction and normalization~\cite{sharif2014cnn} image similarity can be measured.
+Extracting features $ \boldsymbol{B} $ from fully-connected layer leads to two obvious limitations for IIR: including irrelevant information, and a lack of local geometric invariance \cite{gong2014multi}.

-As noted, a fully-connected layer has a global receptive field in which each neuron has connections to all neurons of the previous layer.
-This property leads to two obvious limitations for image retrieval: a lack of spatial information and a lack of local geometric invariance \cite{jun2019combination}.

-For the first limitation, researchers focus on the inputs of networks, \emph{i.e.}, using multiple feedforward passes~\cite{sharif2014cnn}.
-Compared to taking as input the whole image, discriminative features from the image patches better retain spatial information.

-For the second limitation, a lack of local geometric invariance affects the robustness to image transformations such as truncation and occlusion.
-For this, several works introduce methods to leverage intermediate convolutional layers \cite{babenko2015aggregating}, \cite{gong2014multi}, \cite{razavian2016visual}, \cite{yue2015exploiting}.
+With regards to the first limitation, image-level global descriptors may include irrelevant patterns or background clutter, especially when a target instance is only a small portion of an image.
+It may then be more reasonable to extract region-level features at finer scales, \ie using multiple passes~\cite{gong2014multi},\cite{reddy2015object},\cite{song2017deep}.
+For the second limitation, an alternative is to extract multi-scale features on a convolutional layer \cite{razavian2016visual},\cite{morere2017nested}.
+Further, it makes the global features incompatible with techniques such as spatial verification and re-ranking.
+Several methods then choose to leverage intermediate convolutional layers \cite{babenko2015aggregating},\cite{gong2014multi},\cite{yue2015exploiting},\cite{razavian2016visual}.

 \begin{flushleft} \emph{b.
 Extracted from Convolutional Layers} \end{flushleft}